-I haven’t made lemon curd before moving to Australia.
-It’s also called Lemon Butter, and it’s delicious on fresh scones or on toast.
-While camping, we put it inside a pie iron sandwich maker with a marshmallow for a lemon meringue sandwich treat.
-Lemon curd is like a silky lemony custard, and easy to make.
+Lemon Curd is almost like a Lemon Jam.
+It’s also called Lemon Butter, and it’s delicious on fresh scones made with 7-UP or on toast.
+While camping, we put it inside a pie iron sandwich maker with a marshmallow for a lemon meringue pie iron treat.
+Lemon Curd or Lemon Butter is like a silky lemony custard, and easy to make.
 If you have an abundance of passionfruit, you can also make Passionfruit Curd.

 Some lemon curd recipes just throw it all in the pot, other recipes use the microwave, some recipes curdle the ingredients together before cooking.
-I like to cream the eggs with the sugar first, then add the butter slowly over low heat.
+My preference is to cream the eggs with the sugar first, then add the butter slowly over low heat.
 You have to watch the temperature so the eggs don’t cook, then you have a weird lemon omelette.
 That happened to me once, I was distracted with the kids, walked away and had ribbons or egg though the curd.
 What a waste of effort!

 So during lemon season, don’t despair.
-I’ve never been let down by this recipe.
-A full cup of lemon juice gives it a really sour lemon kick which I prefer.
+I’ve never been let down by this Lemon Curd recipe.
+A full cup of lemon juice gives it a really sour lemon kick if you like it more sour.
 Otherwise stick to 2/3 cup of lemon juice for a sweeter taste.
 Bon Appetit! Приятного аппетита!